antmicro/kenning/docs/source/cmd-usage.md

 * `--img-dir` specifying the path where the figures should be saved,
 * `--report-types`, which is a list describing the types the report falls into.

-The example call and the resulting RST file can be observed in the {doc}`sample-report`.
+An example call and the resulting RST file can be observed in {doc}`sample-report`.

 As for now, the available report types are:

-* `performance` - this is the most common report type that renders information about the overall inference performance metrics, such as inference time, CPU usage, RAM usage or GPU utilization,
+* `performance` - this is the most common report type that renders information about overall inference performance metrics, such as inference time, CPU usage, RAM usage, or GPU utilization,
 * `classification` - this report is specific to the classification task, it renders classification-specific quality figures and metrics, such as confusion matrices, accuracy, precision, G-mean,
 * `detection` - this report is specific to the detection task, it renders detection-specific quality figures and metrics, such as recall-precision curves or mean average precision.